Gospel: Mark 3:20-35

 Paul's introduction to his post this week is a superb condensed summary of both Girardian theory and Original Sin.

 According to Mimetic Theory, [the theory of imitation and rivalry] our species survived because the satanic accusation and expulsion kept the peace when hominid groups were imploding in intra-community violence.
 The dominance hierarchies of other mammals were no longer keeping the peace among our ancestors.
 We were too embroiled in mimetic rivalries, and we were learning to use weapons (clubs, rocks, etc.).
 The mechanism that entered the void is a scapegoating mechanism, an accusation turned into collective violence against an accused.
 The all-against-one violence brings peace to the majority.
 And the superhuman aura surrounding the victim (who was both blamed for the conflict and appears to have caused the peace) becomes the beginning of the experience of the sacred.
 The ensuing hierarchies of human culture are based on the dualism of sacred and profane and were religious from the very beginning.
-[Which is what James Alison means when he says, "We didn't invent sacrifice, it invented us."]
+[Which is what James Alison means when he says, "We didn't invent sacrifice, sacrifice invented us."]

 From earliest ancient near east sources, Satan is the Accuser.
 Subsequently, “Satan” also became a general name for the Evil One whom we want to cast out.
 So Satan the Accuser seeks to accuse and cast out Satan the Evil One.
 In short, “Satan casts out Satan” is the briefest description of a gospel anthropology unveiling the mechanism which has ordered human community since its beginnings.
 It describes the sinful ordering of our origins; it names our Original Sin.
 (Ibid.
 The italics are mine.)